tytydraco/yessleep/out/I_had_a_house_that_eats_the_dead_It_became_an_Airbnb_for_killers.md

 “You’re not eating them,” I whispered to the house.
 “Why?
 Trying to avoid revealing yourself to him?”

 The house didn’t answer.
-I didn’t have to.
+It didn’t have to.
 I could sense its fear.

 I’m not sure how long I stood there looking at the mess, but at some point, I heard keys jangling at the exterior door.
 Perhaps he’d forgotten something.